 7) Jack Russells are prone to serious sunburn

 Just because dogs have fur doesn’t mean they are safe from the sun’s harmful rays.
 Even canines can get sunburnt, and Jack Russells are particularly sensitive due to their light-coloured coats.
 For some reason, Jack Russells just love lying on their backs basking in the sun too – exposing the vulnerable tummy area.
 A dog-friendly sunscreen (e.g. Kyron’s Petscreen) will protect your dog from sun damage.

 The Jack Russell terrier can leap five times its own height.
 That means a 30cm-tall Jack Russell can easily jump 1.5m in the air.

-9) Jack Russells can be great travelers
+9) Jack Russells can be great travellers

-Jack Russells often loves a ride in the car.
+Jack Russells often love a ride in the car.
 A Jack Russell named “Bothy” made history in 1982 as part of the Transglobe Expedition.
 Owned by explorers Ranulph and Ginny Fiennes, he became the first dog to travel to both the north and south poles.